 For what it’s worth: At this point, my kidneys are slightly more than double the average size.
 I rarely have problems with my them and they’re functioning at normal levels for now.
 My nephrologist thinks that my active and healthy lifestyle plays a part in that, though it’s acknowledged that there’s a level of luck, too.
 (To that, my active and “healthy living” aunt went into kidney failure quite quickly despite it all.
 She’s since had a transplant though and is back to the gym!)

 But running isn’t just about running, as any runner knows.
 Proper nutrition and hydration are vital to keeping healthy – maybe more so for a runner with PKD or other medical conditions.

 The Internet is filled with (conflicting) advice about the right amounts of carbohydrates, proteins, fats, and more so it’s understandable that a person could get confused.
-Kelly Welsh, a well-known and highly reputable renal dietician, has provided a good overview of nutritional guidelines for runners with PKD and the PKD Charity has some good overall diet and lifestyle advice.
-I recommend you read it and be sure to talk to your nephrologist or nutritionist about your own personal needs.
+The PKD Foundation has provided a good overview of nutritional guidelines for runners with PKD and the PKD Charity has some good overall diet and lifestyle advice.
+I recommend you read both articles and be sure to talk to your nephrologist or nutritionist about your own personal needs.